computersciencecs/694/README.md

 Users can change the sample_method in the file to implement different user sampling methods.

 ### Train the LLM
-In the ./RecRankerEval/2-train-and-inference directory, copy train.py to the corresponding ranking method folder for training.
+In the ./RecRankerEval/2-train-and-inference directory, copy train.py to the corresponding instruction tuning method folder for training.
 Copy the training jsonl file of the ranking method generated in the ./RecRankerEval/1-dataprocess/ directory to the corresponding ranking method folder in the ./RecRankerEval/2-train-and-inference directory as input.
 Set OpenAI API key in train.py: os.environ["HF_TOKEN"] = " ".
 Run train.py.